EshaanAgg/eshaanagg/README.md

 - 💻 I am a Computer Science and Engineering undergraduate student at the Indian Institute of Technology BHU (Varanasi) pursuing a Bachelor of Technology in my second year.

-- 🐱 I have a keen interest in Open Source and Web Development.
+- 🐱 I have a keen interest in Open Source.

-- 🌱 I’m currently learning Next.js and Django.

-- ❓ Ask me about anything related to MEVN stack and related technologies.

 - 📫 Reach me at eshaanagg@gmail.com

-- 📄 Know about my experiences [here](https://www.canva.com/design/DAFKZUTun1c/v9PVUxOj-KIEn7MPmg2jEg/view?utm_content=DAFKZUTun1c&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

-- ⚡ Fun fact: My favorite team name for Python competitions is `Indented Pun`.😚
+- 📄 Take a look at my [resume](https://rxresu.me/eshaan.aggarwal.cse21/cv) if you want to know what I have been upto lately!

 <br/>